-* Editor’s Note: The above list is not nor is it meant to be an exhaustive list of all mental health credentials and degrees.
+* Editor’s Note: The above list is not, nor is it meant to be, an exhaustive list of all mental health credentials and degrees.
 Credentials, degrees, and licensing requirements can vary from state to state and country to country.
-On September 17, 2014 the GoodTherapy.org editorial team edited the above list to include LCSW, which was not included on the author’s original list.
+On September 17, 2014, the GoodTherapy.org editorial team edited the above list to include LCSW, which was not included in the author’s original list.

 The preceding article was solely written by the author named above.
 Any views and opinions expressed are not necessarily shared by GoodTherapy.org.
 Questions or concerns about the preceding article can be directed to the author or posted as a comment below.